 Advocacy

-That has included working with disabled people’s organisations (DPOs), like the WOW Campaign, on welfare reform and social security issues; supporting survivors of church-related abuse in pushing for change and recompense; bringing church leaders and influencers together to oppose benefit cuts; proposing and pressing for alternatives to austerity in the economic realm; co-founding the Accord Coalition to work with religious and non-religious partners in advocating the reform of faith schools; working as part of the Commission on Civil Society and Democratic Engagement on lobbying issues at Westminster; promoting ethical investment (and divestment from harmful industries) within the churches; regularly promoting the WCC Thursdays in Black campaign against gender-based violence and rape; advocating for refugees, migrants and human rights; publicising the work of groups like Stop Funding Hate; pressing on debt and for a FTT through the Robin Hood Tax Campaign; collaborating with Operation Noah and climate activism; struggling against racism; drawing attention to the need for recognition of the Armenian Genocide and working on other MENA and Israel/Palestine concerns; a call for change in British housing policy; engagement with issues around the Scottish independence referendum; pressing for electoral reform through Power 2010 and other agencies; opposing Christian Nationalism, narratives of persecution, and other forms of authoritarian and regressive religion; advocating for disestablishment of the Church of England; critiquing and opposing creationism / ID with the BCSE; working for marriage reform; looking to re-imagine Remembrance and encourage nonviolence; handling UK press work for the Christian Peacemaker Teams activists held captive in Iraq for 118 days; advocating LGBTQIA+ inclusion in the church, and much more.
+That included working with disabled people’s organisations (DPOs), like the WOW Campaign, on welfare reform and social security issues; supporting survivors of church-related abuse in pushing for change and recompense; bringing church leaders and influencers together to oppose benefit cuts; proposing and pressing for alternatives to austerity in the economic realm; co-founding the Accord Coalition to work with religious and non-religious partners in advocating the reform of faith schools; working as part of the Commission on Civil Society and Democratic Engagement on lobbying issues at Westminster; promoting ethical investment (and divestment from harmful industries) within the churches; regularly promoting the WCC Thursdays in Black campaign against gender-based violence and rape; advocating for refugees, migrants and human rights; publicising the work of groups like Stop Funding Hate; pressing on debt and for a FTT through the Robin Hood Tax Campaign; collaborating with Operation Noah and climate activism; struggling against racism; drawing attention to the need for recognition of the Armenian Genocide and working on other MENA and Israel/Palestine concerns; a call for change in British housing policy; engagement with issues around the Scottish independence referendum; pressing for electoral reform through Power 2010 and other agencies; opposing Christian Nationalism, narratives of persecution, and other forms of authoritarian and regressive religion; advocating for disestablishment of the Church of England; critiquing and opposing creationism / ID with the BCSE; working for marriage reform; looking to re-imagine Remembrance and encourage nonviolence; handling UK press work for the Christian Peacemaker Teams activists held captive in Iraq for 118 days; advocating LGBTQIA+ inclusion in the church, and much more.
 Our latest affiliation, in 2021/22 is with Together for Refugees.

-We have also helped raise funds for other causes – including £250,000+ over the years for Fairtrade agencies, and most recently £1,600+ for Ministers and Clergy Sexual Abuse Survivors (MACSAS), and £5,000+ for African development projects through the Homeless World Cup
+We also helped raise funds for other causes – including £250,000+ over the years for Fairtrade agencies, and most recently £1,600+ for Ministers and Clergy Sexual Abuse Survivors (MACSAS), and £5,000+ for African development projects through the Homeless World Cup